 1. Fu Yuan Teochew Bak Chor Mee

 Fu Yuan Teochew Bak Chor Mee will do the trick whenever you need a satisfying bowl of bak chor mee.
-This stall occupies a small section of a kopitiam, and serves Teochew-style BCM with mee pok and handmade dumplings.
-Teochew Bak Chor Mee ($3) includes sliced pork, pig’s liver, minced meat, meatballs and a full-flavoured soup.
+This hawker food stall occupies a small section of a Tampines kopitiam, and serves Teochew-style BCM with mee pok and handmade dumplings.
+Teochew Bak Chor Mee ($3.50) includes sliced pork, liver, minced meat, meatballs and a full-flavoured soup.
 Plus, the dish is dressed in an addictive and fiery chilli sauce that has a hint of sweetness to it.

 2. Yummy Sarawak Kolo Mee

 Located at Tampines Round Market and Food Centre, Yummy Sarawak Kolo Mee serves some of the finest Sarawak hawker cuisine.
-They’re known for their signature Sarawak kolo mee, and they also offer wanton mee, spare ribs noodles and chicken feet noodles.
-It was pretty busy when I visited the stall during lunchtime on Saturday and I waited for about 7 to 10 minutes for my food.
+They’re known for their signature Sarawak kolo mee, and they also offer wonton mee, spare ribs noodles, and chicken feet noodles.

-Signature Sarawak Kolo Mee Set ($5), the set meal is topped with generous amounts of 3 fried and 3 boiled wanton, char siew and thick pieces of braised pork.
-What you’ll immediately notice is curly kolo noodles that’ll remind you of typical cup noodles.
-But taste wise, the noodles is far from maggie mee because of its springy texture and packed flavour.
-The braised pork was equally good.
-Despite being a little tough, it paired well with the rest of the dish.
+Their Signature Sarawak Kolo Mee Set ($5) is topped with generous amounts of fried and boiled wontons, char siew, and thick pieces of braised pork.
+Taste-wise, the noodles are far from Maggi mee because of their springy texture and packed flavour.
+The braised pork is equally good.
+Despite being a little tough, it pairs well with the rest of the dish.

 3. Song Han Carrot Cake

-Song Han Carrot Cake serves traditional hand-made carrot cake that includes curry powder, churning out a special blend of fried goodness.
-The curry taste is not overpowering or spicy, and adds extra texture and flavour.
-Curry Powder Carrot Cake ($2/3/4) is available both in black and white versions.
-We tried the white version and it had a very light and soft texture.
-Each bite was a fragrance-filled experience, and came with a generous serving of small prawns.
+Song Han Carrot Cake serves traditional handmade carrot cake that includes curry powder, resulting in a special blend of fried goodness.
+The curry taste is not overpowering or spicy, and gives the dish extra texture and flavour.
+The Curry Powder Carrot Cake ($2/3/4) is available in both black and white versions.
+The latter has a very light and soft texture, with each bite coming with a generous serving of small prawns.
 Do come early because it usually gets sold out pretty early!

 4. Al Mahboob Indian Rojak